 Concept References

 The data type Coding and its container CodeableConcept represent references from a resource to a separate knowledge container.
-The definitions of the Coding data type is constained by operational considerations around incomplete knowledge, longitudinal version issues, use across multiple contexts, etc, so a mapping process is required to match the information that constitutes the Coding reference to the target RDF concept on which reasoning will be based.
+The definitions of the Coding data type are constained by operational considerations around incomplete knowledge, longitudinal version issues, use across multiple contexts, etc., so a mapping process is required to match the information that constitutes the Coding reference to the target RDF concept on which reasoning will be based.

-For instance, a reference to a LOINC code in an JSON resource instance takes this form:
+For instance, a reference to a LOINC code in a JSON resource instance takes this form:

 {